cookiecutter/cookiecutter-django/docs/project-generation-options.rst

 use_drf:
     Indicates whether the project should be configured to use `Django Rest Framework`_.

-custom_bootstrap_compilation:
-    Indicates whether the project should support Bootstrap recompilation via the selected JavaScript task runner's task.
-This can be useful for real-time Bootstrap variable alteration.

 use_compressor:
     Indicates whether the project should be configured to use `Django Compressor`_.